Citigroup Maintains Virtu Financial (VIRT) Neutral Recommendation

 The company has not increased its dividend in the last three years.

-William Blair Investment Management holds 8,203K shares representing 8.38% ownership of the company.
-In it's prior filing, the firm reported owning 8,531K shares, representing a decrease of 4.00%.
-The firm decreased its portfolio allocation in VIRT by 99.91% over the last quarter.

-Renaissance Technologies holds 4,330K shares representing 4.42% ownership of the company.
-In it's prior filing, the firm reported owning 4,682K shares, representing a decrease of 8.13%.
-The firm decreased its portfolio allocation in VIRT by 12.11% over the last quarter.

-Fuller & Thaler Asset Management holds 3,676K shares representing 3.76% ownership of the company.
-In it's prior filing, the firm reported owning 3,683K shares, representing a decrease of 0.20%.
-The firm decreased its portfolio allocation in VIRT by 13.51% over the last quarter.

-Temasek Holdings holds 3,581K shares representing 3.66% ownership of the company.
-In it's prior filing, the firm reported owning 3,692K shares, representing a decrease of 3.12%.
-The firm decreased its portfolio allocation in VIRT by 6.67% over the last quarter.

-FTHNX - Fuller & Thaler Behavioral Small-Cap Equity Fund Investor Shares holds 3,461K shares representing 3.54% ownership of the company.
+Healthcare Of Ontario Pension Plan Trust Fund holds 5K shares representing 0.00% ownership of the company.
 No change in the last quarter.

+Econ Financial Services holds 92K shares representing 0.09% ownership of the company.
+In it's prior filing, the firm reported owning 93K shares, representing a decrease of 0.84%.
+The firm increased its portfolio allocation in VIRT by 19.86% over the last quarter.

+JPME - JPMorgan Diversified Return U.S. Mid Cap Equity ETF holds 30K shares representing 0.03% ownership of the company.
+In it's prior filing, the firm reported owning 27K shares, representing an increase of 11.55%.
+The firm decreased its portfolio allocation in VIRT by 19.25% over the last quarter.

+VBCVX - Systematic Value Fund holds 103K shares representing 0.10% ownership of the company.
+In it's prior filing, the firm reported owning 104K shares, representing a decrease of 1.75%.
+The firm decreased its portfolio allocation in VIRT by 9.20% over the last quarter.

+Carolinas Wealth Consulting holds 1K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 0K shares, representing an increase of 7.42%.
+The firm decreased its portfolio allocation in VIRT by 1.58% over the last quarter.

 What is the Fund Sentiment?